gemcfadyen/RabbitMQ/README.md

 Note: By default RabbitMQ will install as a Service so it will be set to run all the time.
 You can change this through your ControlPanel so that you can start it on demand only.

+This repository goes through the tutorials detailed at : http://www.rabbitmq.com/getstarted.html to enable me to get the look and feel of this API.

 HelloWorld Example
 ------------------